microsoft/ComplianceUtility/Manuals/3.2.3/Manual-Mac.md

 > **Note**
 >
-> When the 'Compliance Utility' is started for the first time and an installation of the 'Unified Labeling Support Tool' is found, it is removed.
+> When the Compliance Utility is started for the first time and an installation of the 'Unified Labeling Support Tool' is found, it is removed.

 If you select `[C] COLLECT`, a submenu will be expanded, and you can collapse it by selecting option `[C] COLLECT` again: <a name="collect"></a>